AaravJalan/tsp-solver/README.md

 - _arguments_ provides the command line arguments.
 - _shortestPathLength_ provides an integer shortest length between two nodes.
 - _shortestPath_ provides the edges travelled along this path, in the form of a list of tuples.
-- _clear\_terminal_ removes any leftover code statements, making it clearer, especially when rerunning TSP Solver multiple times.
+- _clearTerminal_ removes any leftover code statements, making it clearer, especially when rerunning TSP Solver multiple times.
 - _customLabels_ to rename nodes on the graph.
 Set the variable ```custom``` to True or False accordingly.

 ### Check
 Error checks different inputs:
-- The Number of Edges: ensures a minimum of 2.
+- The Number of Edges: Ensures a minimum of 2.
-- The Source Node: must be >= 0 or =< n -1.
+- The Source Node: Must be >= 0 or =< n -1.
-- The Destination Node: must not be equal to the source node.
+- The Destination Node: Must not be equal to the source node.
 - The Graph: Must be either undirected (1) or directed (2)
-- Mode Check: checks the mode is either 1 or 2.
+- Mode Check: Checks the mode is either 1 or 2.
-- Seed Check: It must be an integer >= 0, else defaults it to 0.
 - Layout Check: Ensures the layout is between 1 - 4.

 ### Layouts